Last reviewed 12 December 2024

 Upcoming new border formalities

-EES is currently expected to be implemented in Autumn 2024 (potentially from 6 October) and ETIAS currently in Spring 2025 for non-EU/non-EFTA nationals visiting the Schengen Area (also Cyprus for ETIAS only).
-Note that implementation dates for both have been subject to revision, partly due to lack of readiness of border infrastructure, so please check this webpage periodically for updates.
+EES is planned to start to be implemented on a phased basis in 2025 (new target date to be announced) and ETIAS is scheduled to start approx. 6 months after EES is implemented.
+EES and ETIAS will affect non-EU/non-EFTA nationals visiting the Schengen Area (also Cyprus for ETIAS only).
+Implementation dates for both have been subject to revision, partly due to lack of readiness of border infrastructure and resilience of the IT software.
+Please monitor this webpage for updates on start date(s).

 EES is an automated IT system for registering third country (non-EU/non-EFTA) nationals visiting the Schengen Area for short stay (max 90 in 180 days), both visa-exempt and visa-requiring.